chansey97/qi-circuit/qi-circuit-examples/rabbit-farming.md

 ![](https://graphicallinearalgebra.files.wordpress.com/2016/09/rfib.gif?w=531)

 We have no diagrammatic reasoning like Pawel's settings, but can still obtain these two signal flow diagrams by manipulating the generated function equations.
-Let the input sequence is $\sigma$, the output sequence is $\tau$, then
+Let the input sequence is $\sigma$ and the output sequence is $\tau$, then

 **"forward" Fibonacci**